 - All students are expected to observe good personal hygiene.
 Only non-perfumed products are to be used. - Students are required to be dressed professionally at all times.
-Short skirts, low cut tops, or tight seductive clothing will not be permitted. - No attire/tinted glasses which cover the students eyes and/or face is permitted. - The dress code for clinical courses (except NUR 2000) requires a white uniform (no scrubs) with the Nursing Department patch sewn to the left upper sleeve of the uniform, 2 inches below the shoulder seam.
+Short skirts, low cut tops, or tight seductive clothing will not be permitted. - No attire/tinted glasses which cover the students eyes and/or face is permitted. - The dress code for clinical courses (except Nursing 2000) requires a white uniform (no scrubs) with the Nursing Department patch sewn to the left upper sleeve of the uniform, 2 inches below the shoulder seam.
 Students must wear white shoes (no sneakers).
 Uniforms are to be neat, clean, fit appropriately and be in a good state of repair.
-Head wear for religious reasons should conform with the uniform colors (white).
-Students in NUR 1900 may be required to purchase scrubs as required by the clinical agencies. - Hair is to be clean, neat off the face and above the collar line.
+Head wear for religious reasons should conform with the uniform colors (white). - Hair is to be clean, neat off the face and above the collar line.
 Men are to be clean shaven or have a neatly trimmed beard and/or mustache.
-Decorative and pointed hair ornaments/coverage and unusual hair coloring are not permitted. - Nails should not extend beyond the fingertips and should be rounded and clean.
-Only nonchipped nail polish is permitted.
+Decorative and pointed hair ornaments/coverage are not permitted. - Nails should not extend beyond the fingertips and should be rounded and clean.
+Only non-chipped nail polish is permitted.
 Artificial nails of any type are not permitted. - No jewelry other than a plain wedding ring and/or small stud earring may be worn.
-No visible body piercing jewelry is permitted. - A KCC picture ID badge, watch with second hand and stethoscope is required. - Students must also wear the KCC picture identification badge at all off-campus clinical agency experiences. - Students will wear a lab coat over street clothes when participating in on-campus simulations. - The dress code for NUR 2000 requires professional, business attire.
+No visible body piercing jewelry is permitted. - A KCC picture ID badge, watch with second hand and stethoscope is required. - Students must also wear the KCC picture identification badge at all off-campus clinical agency experiences. - Students will wear a lab coat over street clothes when participating in on-campus simulations. - The dress code for Nursing 2000 requires professional, business attire.
 Sneakers, tee shirts, jeans, sweat shirts or sweat pants are not permitted.
 Students may not carry cigarettes on the unit.